2017 cyberattacks proved more numerous, sophisticated, and ruthless than in years past.

 The Intelligence and National Security Alliance (INSA), a US-based professional organization, has released a framework for cyber threat intelligence-sharing (Meritalk).

 Some advice in TechCrunch on what it takes for a startup to be successful: productive talent, efficient marketing and distribution, network effects, and offering an end-to-end solution.

-This CyberWire look back at the Week that Was discusses events affecting Australia, Canada, China, Poland, Russia, Ukraine, United Kingdom, United States.
+Today's issue includes events affecting Australia, Canada, China, Poland, Russia, Ukraine, United Kingdom, United States.

 Research Saturday is up.
 Security firm Lastline recently took a close look at threats to the Office 365 cloud environment, taking advantage of the insights they gain protecting their clients.
 Andy Norton is director of threat intelligence at Lastline, and he joins us to describe their findings.

 Grow your brand and reach new customers.

 Grow your brand and increase your customer base by educating our audience about your products, services, and events by advertising on The CyberWire.
 We’ve built trust with an influential (and often hard to reach) audience of CISOs, CSOs, and other senior execs in the security space, across a wide array of industry verticals.
 Learn more.

 Be a part of the CyberWire story.

 People ask us (a lot) how they can support what we do.
 We have our sponsorships and services, of course, but those are not always within every supporter's financial reach, or it might just not be the right time for you to do those things.
 That's why we launched our new Patreon site, where we've created a wider variety of support levels, each with some new benefits.
 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.
 Become a patron today.